a-ads/blog/content/blog/you-see-html-code-not-found-error-what-next.md

 ![Example of proper placement of a button](../../static/assets/снимок-экрана-2019-07-08-в-2.37.01.png "Example of proper placement of a button")

-And here is a wrong way:
+And here is the wrong way:

 ![Example of wrong placement of a button](../../static/assets/снимок-экрана-2019-07-08-в-2.37.21.png "Example of wrong placement of a button")

-The “Ad is not fully visible” error might also be caused by a pop-up window which appears while loading a site.
-Prompt, alert and confirm windows normally don't cause an error or cause another error. :)
+The "Ad is not fully visible" error might also be caused by a pop-up window that appears while loading a site.
+Prompt, alert, and confirm windows normally don't cause an error or cause another error. :)

-If you can avoid using pop-up ads, you’d better not used them at all.
+If you can avoid pop-up ads, you'd better not use them.

-One more probable reason for the error is that your banners are loaded later than your site.
+Another probable reason for the error is that your banners are loaded later than your site.

-If the ad unit on your site is placed correctly but doesn’t appear immediately after loading, our bot may consider it invisible, blocked by another element, inaccessible for clicks or not detected at all.
-In this case, please, contact our support team - we’ll fix the error.
+Suppose the ad unit on your site is placed correctly but doesn't appear immediately after loading.
+In that case, our bot may consider it invisible, blocked by another element, inaccessible for clicks, or undetected.
+Please get in touch with our support team in this case - we'll fix the error.

 ## Ad is unclickable